Slimer: The Real Ghostbusters

-Slimer, as appeared in the animated series The Real Ghostbusters.

 After the Ghostbusters stopped Gozer, they began rebuilding their Firehouse.
 During this process, the green ghost from the Sedgewick Hotel secretly observed them.
 Once the Firehouse was fully restored, a celebratory dinner was held.
 The ghost made himself known and attempted to steal the food.
 Janine Melnitz speculated the ghost was lonely and the Ghostbusters were the first humans to pay him any attention.
 The Ghostbusters dismissed her theory.
 Over the next few months, they occasionally saw Slimer.

 Ray Stantz took a liking to the ghost and named him "Slimer" to annoy Venkman.
 When the Ghostbusters were attacked by their ghostly Doppelgängers, Slimer distracted the entities long enough for them to be drained of their energy.
 The Ghostbusters were then able to overpower and trap them.
 The Ghostbusters agreed to adopt Slimer from then on.
 For an official statement to the press given by Venkman, Slimer is allowed to freely roam for "scientific research being conducted".